tummfm/chemtrain/docs/chemtrain-deploy/getting_started.md

 The backend name is required.
 An optional second argument sets the PJRT memory fraction, which defaults to `0.75`.

-CUDA is currently the only LAMMPS execution path covered by the project's automated end-to-end checks.
-The CPU host pair style has also been validated manually with single-rank and MPI runs.
-A separate CPU regression tests exported models, the CPU PJRT runtime, the public connector API, and host communication callbacks without depending on LAMMPS.

 For one CUDA device with the Kokkos pair style: